Published January 4, 2020

 Despite the fact that circumcision in Iceland is rare, in 2018 the Iceland parliament was poised to criminalize circumcision of minor boys.
 The proposed legislation would have imposed a penalty of six years in prison for anyone performing a circumcision for non-medical reasons. ”Sources are conflicted as to whether the bill was dismissed or simply tabled for later review.
 With no update in the past nineteen months, it's likely that elected leaders have backed down from a ban.

 Since 2004 the U.S. President's Emergency Plan For AIDS Relief (PEPFAR) has supported the circumcision of nearly 23 million males in developing countries, including nearly 4 million during 2019.
 A study surprisingly showed that the rate of newborn circumcision complications was higher than the rate of adolescent complications, which in turn was higher than the rate of adult complications.
-Based on the study results, a draft PEPFAR plan announced a temporary halt in circumcisions for boys under age 15.
-The draft plan stated that PEPFAR may reevalute the role of infant circumcision once additional data is available, including data on the safety of the ShangRing devise (see below) for young adolescents.
+Based on the study results PEPFAR announced a temporary halt in circumcisions for boys under age 15.
+A draft plan stated that PEPFAR may reevalute the role of infant circumcision once additional data is available, including data on the safety of the ShangRing devise (see below) for young adolescents.

 Circumcision opponents have trumpeted headlines announcing that more and more Jewish parents are choosing against circumcision - even in Israel, the most circumcision-friendly country on earth.
 However media reports have featured mere anecdotes, not scientific evidence.
 In reality, a 2017 survey of 501 Israeli Jewish parents found that 98% circumcised their sons.
 This figure represents an improbable one percent increase over the previous decade.